 - WP Engine

-Prices across these companies varies depending upon the level of service you need.
+Prices across these companies vary depending upon the level of service you need.

-What to look for in a web hosting service
+What to look for in a web hosting company

-Now you know what a web hosting service is, what does it does and how does it, let’s consider what you should be looking for when doing your research.
+Now you know what a web hosting service is, what it does and how it does it, let’s consider what you should be looking for when doing your research.

-If you’re starting your first website or blog you should definitely stick with cheap, shared hosting.
+If you’re starting your first website or blog you should definitely stick with shared or cloud hosting.
 You don’t need anything more at the newbie stage.
-Once your site gains traction, you can upgrade to a VPS (virtual private server), dedicated hosting or a better shared hosting provider.
+Once your site gains traction, you can upgrade to a VPS, dedicated hosting, or a better shared hosting provider.

 Typically, when looking for a web hosting service, you’ll notice they market themselves on a number of points: